puppetlabs/dropsonde/PLUGIN_API.md

 Each metric or family of metrics is exposed by a single metrics plugin.
 It is is self contained, with its own documentation and validated data schema.
-All plugins in the `Dropsonde::Metrics` namespace will be loaded, except for those blacklisted.
+All plugins in the `Dropsonde::Metrics` namespace will be loaded, except for those disabled.
 This means that to collect new metrics, all you need to do is to contribute a metrics plugin and wait for data to come in.

 Of course, before you can actually access said data, you'll also need to write some